| Environmental Columns

 Common Buckthorn and Glossy Buckthorn

 The Common Buckthorn and Glossy Buckthorn are exotic, invasive plants present in Pointe-Claire.
-These plants were introduced in North America from Europe in the 19th century.
-They can easily grow in any type of soils, dry or moist.
+These plants were introduced in North America in the 19th century.
+They can easily grow in any type of soil, dry or moist.
 You can spot them in woodlands or open fields, in full sun or in shaded areas.
 To control this plant successfully, it is important to be able to recognize its features.

 Common Burckthorn bark: Leslie J. Mehrhoff, University of Connecticut, Bugwood.org